 You can add value to your subscription offerings by allowing customers to buy both recurring and one-time products together.
 When a customer adds a subscription to their cart, upsell them with a one-time product that compliments their subscription.
 The customer doesn’t have to go through two transactions just to buy both!

 Another great subscription upsell trick is upselling via email.
 Send targeted email offers to subscribers that they can add to their next order with just a few clicks!
 There are numerous benefits to upselling via email, including a high conversion rate, increasing average order value and a feeling of exclusivity for your customers.

 One of the greatest tools you have as a business owner is social media.
 There are 247 million people who use social media in the US alone, and a lot of consumers find out about their favorite brands using popular sites like Instagram, Facebook, and Snapchat.

 Plus, 71% of social media users who have a good experience with a brand on social media will recommend that brand to a friend.

-By creating a business account, you can use this as a method of communication for your customers, and you can spread the word about your subscription business by hosting fun giveaways, and creating viral hashtags to share user-generated content.
+By creating a business account, you can use this as a method of communication for your existing and potential customers, and you can spread the word about your subscription business by hosting fun giveaways and creating viral hashtags to share user-generated content.

 Being active on social media also helps increase brand recognition and gives you a ton of valuable insight into your prospective customers visiting your page.
 This leads to easy forms of social commerce.